S.C. Sea Grant Consortium

 What Are the Benefits of Real-Time Water Level Sensors?

-Real-time water level sensors will help communities that are presently brought to a full stand still when flooding shuts down infrastructure and transportation corridors.
-Communities have the ability to set their critical water level threshold for flooding, which, when reached, enables them to enact protective measures such as blocking off low lying roads.
+Real-time water level sensors will help communities that are presently brought to a full standstill when flooding shuts down infrastructure and transportation corridors.
+Communities have the ability to set their critical water level threshold for flooding, which, when reached, enables them to enact protective measures such as blocking off low-lying roads.
 The ability to plan, prepare for, and respond to flooding can decrease business interruptions and minimize property loss.
 These sensors will also allow communities to be better prepared for extreme events that may come in the future, by figuring out the early warning signs.

 For example, if there is a flood and the community can see the water levels at the time of the flood and other external contributing conditions (e.g. tide, precipitation) that caused the water level, the community can respond quicker if those conditions are expected at a later date.
 Building out the network of water level sensors can also allow for communities downstream of a sensor to prepare based on water levels that they are observing upstream.
 There are also recreational benefits to having real-time data of water levels for boating and fishing.
-In terms of long-term adaptation the water level data may point to some opportunities to raise a road, enlarge a culvert, or raise a building.
+In terms of long-term adaptation, the water level data may point to some opportunities to raise a road, enlarge a culvert, or raise a building.
 Finally, the web-based accessibility of these data to residents and visitors of coastal areas has the potential to increase the understanding of flood hazards and strengthen preparedness as communities adapt to a greater number and intensity of floods.

 A solar powered water sensor affixed to a dock.